Area Mentor for Wessex and South Wales.

 She also worked extensively outside of the school both locally and nationally, including work on the Wiltshire Science team and helped to organise conferences for the county.
 She currently leads the PSTT funded Melksham Science Cluster and is a STEM CPD Facilitator, contributing to primary science conferences, leading CPD courses and Science Leaders Network meetings to support Wiltshire and Dorset teachers, a role which she particularly enjoys, seeing it as a great way to pass on the wonderful ideas gained through being part of PSTT!

-Carol has been a member of ASE for many years and, since 2011, has been on the Editorial Board of Primary Science Magazine which has provided a wonderful opportunity to not only meet other teachers and experts from across the UK, but also to contribute ideas for the magazine and keep abreast of current thinking in Science.
+Carol has been a member of ASE for many years serving on the Editorial Board of Primary Science Magazine from 2011-2020.
+This provided a wonderful opportunity to not only meet other teachers and experts from across the UK, but also to contribute ideas for the magazine and keep abreast of current thinking in Science.

 Carol led Shaw Primary School to a PSQM gold award and she received a Primary Science Teacher of The Year Award in 2012.
 Primary Science Assessment is a particular strength: the assessment work at Shaw made a major contribution to the PSTT/Bath Spa University’s Teacher Assessment In Primary Science Project (TAPS) and she has also worked with other nationally recognised experts on developing Assessment exemplars for the DFE.
-Other PSTT projects Carol has undertaken include working with WOMAD to develop The Growing Music project and, in 2018, after training from the Jurassic Coast Trust, she became PSTT Jurassic Coast Champion, developing a teaching resource box of Rocks and Fossils and CPD, entitled “Bringing The Wonder of The Jurassic Coast To Your Classroom.”
+Other PSTT projects Carol has undertaken include working with WOMAD to develop The Growing Music project and, in 2018, after training from the Jurassic Coast Trust, she became PSTT Jurassic Coast Champion, developing a teaching resource box of Rocks and Fossils, CPD, entitled “Bringing The Wonder of The Jurassic Coast To Your Classroom and an accompanying Teacher Guide.”
 This has been very well received and led to her PSTA award being endorsed by The Geological Society in in June 2019.

 Being part of the Primary Science Teaching Trust has provided a wonderful opportunity to not only meet other teachers and experts from across the UK, but also to contribute ideas and keep abreast of current thinking in science.